CVL-dev/cvl-massive-preferences-utility/README.md

 Utility for mounting Massive project directories on a CVL instance.

-Drop gnomeAppletExample.server in
+Drop massivePreferencesApplet.server in

     /usr/lib/bonobo/servers

-and beware that gnomeAppletExample.py needs to be in /home/carlo.
+and beware that massivePreferencesApplet.py needs to be in a particular location (refer to massivePreferencesApplet.server).

+The string 'CVLMASSIVEPREFERENCESVERSION' in massivePreferencesApplet.server needs to be changed to the version number of the installed package.

 Make sure that /etc/fuse.conf has this line: